docker/docs/docker-for-aws/index.md

 ## Deployment options

+There are two ways to deploy Docker for AWS:

+- With a pre-existing VPC
+- With a new VPC created by Docker

-There are two ways to deploy Docker for AWS, you can install with a pre-existing VPC, or you can have Docker for AWS create the VPC and everything that it needs.
-We recommend the second option, since it allows us to setup the environment the way in the best way possible.
-If you have to install in an existing VPC, that is fine, but it will require a little more work.
+We recommend having Docker for AWS create the VPC since it allows Docker to optimize the environment.
+Installing in an existing VPC requires more work.

 ### Create a new VPC
 This approach will create a new VPC, subnets, gateways and everything else that is needed in order to run Docker for AWS.
 It is the easiest way to get started, and requires the least amount of work.